mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/copy-ediscovery-search-results-to-a-discovery-mailbox-exchange-2013-help.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

 - An eDiscovery search has to be created, by using the EAC or the Shell, before you can copy the search results.
-For details, see [Create an In-Place eDiscovery search](create-in-place-ediscovery-search.md).
+For details, see [Create an In-Place eDiscovery search in Exchange 2013](create-in-place-ediscovery-search-exchange-2013-help.md).

 - Exchange 2013 Setup creates a discovery mailbox called **Discovery Search Mailbox** to copy search results.
 You can create additional discovery mailboxes.
 For details, see [Create a discovery mailbox](/Office365/SecurityCompliance/eop/exchange-online-protection-overview).